Arthur Percival: General Officer Commanding (Malaya)

 In April 1941 Percival was promoted to acting Lieutenant-General, and was appointed General Officer Commanding (GOC) Malaya.
-This was a significant promotion for him as he had never commanded an army corps.
+This was a significant promotion for him as he had never commanded an army corps although he had previous experience there.

 He left Britain in a Sunderland flying boat and embarked on an arduous fortnight-long, multi-stage flight via Gibraltar, Malta, Alexandria (where he was delayed by the Anglo-Iraqi War), Basra, Karachi, and Rangoon, where he was met by an RAF transport.

 Percival had mixed feelings about his appointment, noting that "In going to Malaya I realised that there was the double danger either of being left in an inactive command for some years if war did not break out in the East or, if it did, of finding myself involved in a pretty sticky business with the inadequate forces which are usually to be found in the distant parts of our Empire in the early stages of a war."

 For much of the interwar period, Britain's defensive plan for Malaya had centred on the dispatch of a naval fleet to the newly built Singapore Naval Base.
 Accordingly, the army's role was to defend Singapore and Southern Johore.
-While this plan had seemed adequate when the nearest Japanese base had been 1700 mi away, the outbreak of war in Europe, combined with the partial Japanese occupation of the northern part of French Indochina and the signing of the Tripartite Pact in September 1940, had underlined the difficulty of a sea-based defence.
+While this plan had seemed adequate when the nearest Japanese base had been 1700 mi away, the outbreak of war in Europe, combined with the partial Japanese occupation of the northern part of French Indochina and the signing of the Tripartite Pact by Germany, Italy, and Japan in September 1940, had underlined the difficulty of a sea-based defence.
 Instead it was proposed to use the RAF to defend Malaya, at least until reinforcements could be dispatched from Britain.
 This led to the building of airfields in northern Malaya and along its east coast and the dispersal of the available army units around the peninsula to protect them.